andymeneely/squib/README.md

 Instead, you must name the parameters: `save format: :png`

+## Arrays and Singleton Expansion

-Furthermore, many inputs to Squib can accept `Arrays`, which correspond to the entire deck.
+Many inputs to Squib can accept `Arrays`, which correspond to the entire deck.
 In fact, under the hood, if Squib is _not_ given an array, it expands it out to an array before rendering.
 This allows for different styles to apply to different cards.
 This example comes from the [ranges.rb example](https://github.com/andymeneely/squib/tree/master/samples/ranges.rb)

 ```ruby
 # This renders three cards, with three strings that had three different colors at three different locations.